ut-issl/s2e-aobc/README.md

 ## Overview

 - S2E-AOBC is the S2E's user side repository for the AOCS module developed by ISSL/UT, Seiren, and JAXA.
-- Support platform checked in GitHub Actions
+- Support platforms
   - Windows Visual Studio 2022 C++ compiler with 32bit build
   - Linux g++ compiler version 11 with 32bit build
   - Please see [s2e-document](https://github.com/ut-issl/s2e-documents) for more detailed information.
+  - We use [GitHub Actions](https://github.com/ut-issl/s2e-aobc/actions) to continuously check the build error in these compilers.
 - How to use
   - `Main developers` of the AOCS module directly use this repository to improve the module.
-  - `General users` of the AOCS module use this repository are not expected to directly edit this repository.
+  - `General users` of the AOCS module are not expected to directly use and edit this repository.
 They need to create a project-specific repository and define spacecraft-specific parameters within the repository.

 ## Documents